 And that’s before going into the fact that you’d be paying five or six different monthly payments, and contacting a different company for support every time something went wrong!

-You might have noticed that Zendesk and Desk.com integrate just about every imaginable channel.
-Both allow you to handle everything from one place, meaning you don’t have to switch between windows all the time.
+You might have noticed that Zendesk, Desk.com and Freshdesk integrate just about every imaginable channel.
+All three allow you to handle everything from one place, meaning you don’t have to switch between windows all the time.
 You only have to contact one company for support, and you only have to pay one company each month.

 This is called multichannel integration.
 And once you achieve it, you can provide support that blows away your competitors without bogging down your business.

-As such, we highly recommend using Zendesk, Desk.com, or a comparable competitor from the very beginning.
+As such, we highly recommend using Zendesk or a comparable competitor like Desk.com or Freshdesk from the very beginning.
 They offer free trials and low-priced starter options.
 Trust us: it’s way better to start with all of your ecommerce customer service channels in one place than to open a gazillion accounts and try to integrate them later!

 Psst . . . do you sell on eBay or Amazon?
-Pretty much the only thing that Zendesk and Desk.com need help with is integrating with those marketplaces.
+Pretty much the only thing that Zendesk, Desk and Freshdesk need help with is integrating with those marketplaces.
 That’s where ChannelReply comes in.